-We believe legacy, in-house solutions often result in lost revenue, increased operating costs, and poor consumer experiences
+Legacy, in-house solutions result in lost revenue, increased operating costs, and poor consumer experiences

 Without Riskified, merchants attempt to solve these problems on their own using a variety of legacy or in-house solutions and manual processes.
-We believe these alternatives are often expensive, old and ineffective.
+These alternatives are often expensive, old and ineffective.